frippz/frippz.se/_posts/2020-11-19-touch-id-with-sudo.md

 ```bash
 auth       sufficient     pam_tid.so
 ```
-That all you need!
+That’s all you need!
 Oh, and your finger, of course! 😉